jonnb123/Jonathan-Bentham/README.md

 * The first model was trained using an Amazon dataset reviewing fine foods on the Kaggle website.
 * The second model was trained using data scraped from Metacritic using 22 games.
 * An in-depth analysis was carried out using both models on the reviews of three games on Metacritic.
 One of them being The Last of Us Part II.
-* The Amazon model on the left led to a higher degree of accuracy than the Metacritic model on the right (74% vs 68%).
+* Below shows the accuracy of the superior Amazon model (74% accuracy):

 ![](/images/accuracyAmazon.png)

+* Against the inferior Metacritic model (68% accuracy):

 ![](/images/accuracyMetacritic.png)
-* See attached PDF for full report.